 Do I need a COVID vaccine or vaccination certificate to enter Canada?

 Yes, Canada has been taking steps to restore travel within its borders.
 In order to enter Canada for tourism purposes, you’ll need to display your COVID vaccine passport or vaccination certificate.

-Quarantine testing: PCR test on arrival and day 8
+- Quarantine testing: PCR test on arrival and day 8 for unvaccinated travelers.

 What information am I required to provide?

 If travelling to Canada by air you must use ArriveCAN to submit the following information before you board your flight to Canada: